 Otherwise, keep on reading.

-Eggplants were introduced to Greece during the Ottoman’s occupation and until the independence from the Ottoman Empire, they were cooked in olive oil, mixed with many seasonal vegetables (check out this recipe called Briam) and flavored with fresh herbs and some spices if available.
+Eggplants were introduced to Greece during the Ottoman occupation, and until the independence from the Ottoman Empire, they were cooked in olive oil, mixed with many seasonal vegetables (check out this recipe called Briami, and this eggplant casserole and eggplant salad/dip), and flavored with fresh herbs and some spices if available.

 No more history stuff.
 Let’s jump into the details of the recipe.